lolotrgeek/piKeyStrokes/README.md

     - `-1`- down
     - `0` - none
     - `1` - up

 see `test.py` for how to build a `mouse_move_event`

+## Notes

+Since the HID gadget will unmount on reboot the purpose of the service is to re-initialize the HID gadget on boot (think of it like plugging the device in) the service is created in `setup.sh` and `enable_hid.service`.

 ## TODO
 - consider vars not dict for mouse_event